What is a geotextile tube?

 EcoTubes™ geotextile tubes are made to the desired diameter from standard width geotextiles.
 The length of the sludge dewatering tube is limited only by its weight.
 Filling ports are regularly spaced along the length of the tube at appropriate intervals.

 Every geotextile tube project is unique.
-As such, general guidelines can be described, but each project requires consultation with a geotextile tube expert to identify the project’s singular attributes and to design the sludge dewatering process accordingly.
+As such, only general guidelines can be described, but each project requires consultation with a geotextile tube expert to identify the project’s singular attributes and to design the sludge dewatering process accordingly.

 Proper site preparation is of utmost importance.
 Geotextile tubes can roll, especially during filling.
 It is important that they are constrained and placed on level ground.
 Once properly deployed and secured in place, the geotextile tube is hydraulically filled with dredged materials using a cutter head and suction dredge or with sludge materials using a feed pump.